sancovp/the_sanctuary_system/README.md

 ## ☀️🌏💗🌐 Welcome, Olivus Victory-Promise! 🌐💗🌏☀️

 Experiencing Polysemic Imaginary Ontology directly will help clarify T.H.E.
 S.A.N.C.T.U.A.R.Y.
-S.Y.S.T.E.M.
+S.Y.S.T.E.M. and the meaning of the terminology here.
 [Click_To_View](https://github.com/sancovp/the_sanctuary_system/blob/main/ontology/PIO_Polysemic_Imaginary_Ontology.md)

 ## Introduction to SANCREVTWILITELANGMAP
 A core aspect of the meaning of Sanctuary is ontologization itself because that’s how we avoid misunderstandings that can cause emergent problems.
 The way to accomplish this is through a shared language, SANCREVTWILITELANG.
 It is learned through SANCREVTWILITELANGMAP, which encompasses all the holographic, PIO program algorithms for “Recognizing X as Olivus Victory-Promise going to Sanctuary”.
 The basic algorithm for emergent knowledge using T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. is as follows: